Anthrocon/www/content/registration/index.md

 {{< details "What ID do I need to bring to get my registration?" >}}
 For all attendees aged 18 years and older, we require a government-issued photo ID so that we can make sure nobody other than you is trying to pick up your badge or register in your name.
 Anthrocon accepts the following as a single-form ID: USA or Canada Driver's License, USA or Canada State ID, USA Military ID, or a Passport.

-For minor attendees aged 13-17 years old, we prefer to have a government-issued photo ID as well. &nbsp;However, we do understand that not every minor (especially the younger ones) will have an ID.&nbsp;If you do not have any of the above, we still need something with your photo on it that will confirm your identity and your date of birth.&nbsp;Contact the Registration department at [**registration@anthrocon.org**](mailto:registration@anthrocon.org) registration@anthrocon.org if you are unsure or need assistance in determining alternate forms of acceptable ID.
+For minor attendees aged 13-17 years old, we prefer to have a government-issued photo ID as well.
+However, we do understand that not every minor (especially the younger ones) will have an ID.
+If you do not have any of the above, we still need something with your photo on it that will confirm your identity and your date of birth.
+Contact the Registration department at [**registration@anthrocon.org**](mailto:registration@anthrocon.org) registration@anthrocon.org if you are unsure or need assistance in determining alternate forms of acceptable ID.
 {{< /details >}}

 {{< details "I don't have an ID.
 What should I do?" >}}